 In the medium mixing bowl, whisk together the eggs, sugar, vanilla, and dash of salt.
 Mix in the milk and half & half.

 Transfer the mixture to the stainless steel bowl that you are using to create a "pot in pot" method for cooking.
-Scatter raisins over the top of the bread mixture.
+Scatter raisins over the top of the bread mixture, if using.

 Gently cover the bowl with foil, crimping the edges tightly.